nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 }
 ```

-Here we are making a request to DEV.TO `/articles` endpoint, with query parameters that API understands.
-Don’t confuse `fetch` hook with the Javascript [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) interface which simply helps us to send a request to DEV.TO API, and then parse the response with `res.json()`.
+Here we are making a request to the DEV `/articles` endpoint, with query parameters that API understands.
+Don’t confuse the `fetch` hook with the JavaScript [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) interface which simply helps us to send a request to the DEV API, and then parse the response with `res.json()`.

 Also notice that the new `fetch` hook doesn’t serve just to dispatch Vuex store action or committing mutation to set state, now it has access to `this` context, and is able to mutate component’s data directly.
 This is a very important new feature, and you can [read more](/blog/understanding-how-fetch-works-in-nuxt-2-12) about it in the previous article about `fetch`.